telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/tools/edit-expression-dialog.md

 previous_url: /ui-edit-expression
 ---

-# Edit Expression Dialog in Report Designer
+# Edit Expression Dialog in the Report Designer

 The __Edit Expression__ dialog allows you to dynamically produce a value for a report item in place of a hard coded value.
 The Edit Expression dialog provides a list of predefined and dynamic elements that can be used in your expression.
 A list of expression element categories is located in the lower left hand list of the dialog, the elements for each category are located in the lower middle of the dialog, and descriptions are displayed in the lower right hand of the dialog.